Pornography in Japan: Child pornography

-Possession of child pornography depicting real children is illegal in Japan since June 2014.
+Possession of child pornography depicting real children has been illegal in Japan since June 2014.
 Distribution of child pornography was made de jure illegal in 1999 after international pressure from the United Nations, UNICEF and other international organizations, although the law made a distinction between hardcore pornography and softcore pornography, which is widely available in Japan, such as at junior idol and lolicon media centers like Akihabara and Nipponbashi, and at most konbini, or Japanese convenience stores.
 Prosecutions have been made under the new law by prosecutors under Japan's unique legal system, resulting in some financial verdicts, with relative strictness of enforcement continuing to vary by prefecture.

 In June 2008, a bill that proposed the imposition of a ban on child-pornography possession was submitted to the House of Representatives of Japan where it was brought before the Diet in September, but failed to pass.
 On 15 July 2014 penalties were added to the simple possession of child pornography as a result of the revision of the law.